 When you enter a 3D program, you typically encounter two artifacts in virtual space: a grid and an origin.
-Located at 0,0,0,1 the "center" in a standard 3D coordinate system, the origin is a conventional object that signifies the three primary axes of 3D space.
-Therefore, the origin is literally an original sign of virtual space.
+Located at 0,0,0 in a standard 3D coordinate system, the origin is a conventional object that signifies the three primary axes of 3D space.
+Therefore, the origin is an original sign of virtual space.
 But it is also much more than a sign — its position and orientation define the very notion of what we call “space.”
 You must design it.

 The 3D axes are almost always referred to in the order XYZ, not ZYX or any other order.
 If you are going to color the axes, RGB is the easiest scheme to use because it’s the most commonly recognized triplex of colors.
 If you are going to use RGB, then mapping R to X, G to Y, and B to Z is the most obvious and memorable mapping because users simply map the colors to the axes in the same order as their acronyms.

 The realization of the Virtual inevitably leads to the virtualization of the Real.
 This does not mean the end of the Real, but simply offers a new understanding among various perspectives.
 The goal is not to make some critical or ironic statement about the discord between the Virtual and the Real, nor is the goal to announce some triumphant post-digital style where the virtual world is recklessly translated into the physical world.
-The purpose is to redesign the center of Architecture again.
+The purpose is to design the origin of Architecture.